nikhilnayak98/bookmarks/README.md

-# bookmarks
+# Bookmarks
-Simple way to store bookmarks in a text file.
+Simple way to store bookmarks in a text file(store & delete).